 The filter is an assembly in which the replaceable prefilter is attached to the HEPA filter using a Velcro-type attachment.

-The prefilter’s job is to capture larger particles (such as dust, pet hair, lint) and prevent them from wasting the HEPA filter material.
+The prefilter’s job is to capture larger particles (such as dust, pet hair, and lint) and prevent them from wasting the HEPA filter material.
 Additionally, the activated carbon filter in the material can absorb and trap odors, airborne chemical vapors, perfumes, and more.

 The true HEPA filter captures an amazing 99.97% of particles passing through it down to 0.3 microns in size.
 That’s less than 1/1,000,000 of a meter.
 That’s incredibly small!
 Such elements aren’t visible to the human eye as they’re microscopic in size.

 It’s a great filtering system and works well.
 After having an initial break-in period in which the “new product smell” had time to disperse, the filters worked great and I came home to very fresh and comfortable air.